ipesoft/rep/README.rst

 ::

-  django-admin.py makemessages --locale=my_new_lang_code --ignore=app/templates/my_base.html
+  django-admin.py makemessages --locale=my_new_lang_code

-Then edit the new file locate under locale/LC_MESSAGES/my_new_lang_code/django.po to make all translations.
+Then edit the new file located under locale/my_new_lang_code/LC_MESSAGES/django.po to make all translations.
 After that, run the following command to compile the translations:

 ::